mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 It is widely used within CHAT circles, specific enough to capture the ethos of this research bur broad enough not to require complex clarifications on how it differs from more pescritive methods.

-A key text here is Cole and Engestrom's early exploration of two models (CL and 5D) of formative interventions designed to align with principle of AT [@valsiner_cultural-historical_2007]
+A key text here is Cole and Engeström's early exploration of two models (CL and 5D) of formative interventions designed to align with principle of AT [@valsiner_cultural-historical_2007]

 A model of formative intervention that has been addressed by much research is Engeström's implementation of expansive learning in workplace environments, a set of processes applied in a workplace setting called Change Laboratory (CL) [@engestrom_putting_2007].
 The CL processes suits a formal workplace where there are existing concepts of Community and Division of Labour and Norms that have resulted in contradictions to be explored and resolved.